 Ceria sat unwillingly.
 She fidgeted, and then came up with the only explanation she could think of.

 “The missing Golem.
-The one replaced by the metal one.”
+The one replaced by the armored knight one.”

 “Exactly.
 That’s proof.”